karpova01/Databricks-Intro-to-ML/README.md

 Use the challenges in this repo to get started using Spark in Azure Databricks.

 0a.
-Start by following the [Setup Guide](Challenges/Challenge0-SetupGuide.docx) to prepare your Azure environment.
+Start by following the [Challenge0](Challenges/Challenge0-SetupGuide.docx) and [Setup guide](Challenges/Setup Guide.pdf) to prepare your Azure environment.

 0b.
 Download the all the Student files in the Files area in the Teams site for your hack.